tp1de/ioBroker.ems-esp/README.md

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)

-* ems-esp gateway (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
+* ems-esp gateway (https://github.com/emsesp/EMS-ESP32) with the ESP32 chip.
-  The old ESP8266 gateways with API V2 are NOT SUPPORTED ANYMORE !!
+  The old ESP8266 gateways with API V2 are not supported anymore !!
-  The adapter is tested for the ems-esp gateway with latest firmware version (> V3.6.0) of ESP32 Latest dev versions of firmware might not work stable with the ioBroker adapter.
+  The adapter is tested for the ems-esp gateway with latest stable firmware version (V3.6.5) Latest dev versions of firmware might not work stable with the ioBroker adapter.
 Use is on own risk.

 * New Bosch-Group Cloud-Gateways (MX300 / EasyControl ...) are not supported since they do not support LAN API !